 This is a load of ***, you’re talking nonsense!

 I am not.
-Many uncommon words in both Italian and English share a common origin: Latin or even Greek.
+Many unusual words in both Italian and English have a common origin: Latin or even Greek.
 For example…

 Riprodurre.
 To reproduce.